suldod/suldod.github.io.bak/_posts/2021-10-26-DInjector-For-AV-AND-EDR-BYPASSING.md

 By leveraging this dynamic loading API rather than the static loading API that sits behind PInvoke, you avoid directly importing suspicious API calls into your .NET Assembly.

+## Practical Example of DInvoke to Shellcode Execution

 To show that little proof of concept of how it is done at a concrete target I will use [DInjector](https://github.com/snovvcrash/DInjector)

 ![img](https://raw.githubusercontent.com/pi0x73/pi0x73.github.io/main/assets/images/post2/img1.png)